openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

     * IS-IS and static routes shouldn't be advertised to the EBGP and IBGP peers.

 ### RT-7.6 : No policy, including the default-policy is attached either at the Peer-group or at the neighbor level for both EBGP and IBGP peers
+#### TODO: RT-7.6 should be automated only after the expected behavior is confirmed in https://github.com/openconfig/public/issues/981
   * Continue with the same configuration as RT-7.5.
 However, do not attach any non-default OR default import/export policies to the IBGP and EBGP peers at the peer-group or neighbor levels.
 This is true for both IPv4-unicast and IPv6-unicast AFI-SAFI.
   * Following test expectations.
 If expectations not met, the test should fail.
     * DUT:Port1 should reject import of IPv4-prefix1, IPv4-prefix2, IPv4-prefix3, IPv6-prefix1, IPv6-prefix2 and IPv6-prefix3